mediaexplorer74/WPR/README.md

 # WPR 0.0.7-alpha :: DEVELOPER EDITION ::
 WPR is a WP7-8 XNA app runner.
 This is only fork of [WPR](https://github.com/8212369/WPR), not the original.

-This is only my little "Avalonia Android/Desktop framework" research + micro-development (or re-development?)))
+This is  my little "Avalonia Android/Desktop framework" research + micro-development that I made in 2023 year.

+*CAUTION*: after 2-3 years, the scr code is obsolete in *master* branch (great problems with VS 2022Preview compatibility! ).

+More modern src code is in another branches:

+- Avalonia (W+A, but mulfuntion)
+- avalonia-win  (Windows only, ok)
+- avalonia-and  (Android only, damaged)
+- dev, xf, uwp and uno (Experimental / draft / internal dev use only)

 ## "User" Features
 - Installing WP7-8 **decrypted** XNA XAPs locally on your machine.
 Most encripted XAP files are unusable :(